Skip to content

 Specialty Labs

 Beyond standard blood work, getbased supports specialty lab tests.
-Two test types have dedicated support with built-in marker definitions; any other lab report goes through the generic custom marker pipeline where the AI extracts everything from your PDF.
+Four test types have dedicated support with built-in marker definitions; any other lab report goes through the generic custom marker pipeline where the AI extracts everything from your PDF.

 Supported Test Types